Handbook

 Introduction

-When staff call in sick
+When staff report they are sick

 Always ask your staff the following questions: